atolab/zenoh-web/content/docs/migration_1.0/Rust.md

 ## Value is gone, long live ZBytes

-`Value` has been split into `ZBytes` and `Encoding`. `put` and other operations now requires a `ZBytes` payload, and builders accept an optional `Encoding` parameter.
+`Value` has been split into `ZBytes` and `Encoding`. `put` and other operations now require a `ZBytes` payload, and builders accept an optional `Encoding` parameter.
 The encoding is no longer automatically deduced from the payload type.

 `ZBytes` is a raw bytes container, which can also contain non-contiguous region of memory.
 It can be created directly from raw bytes/strings using `ZBytes::from`.
 Then bytes can be retrieved using `ZBytes::to_bytes`, which returns a `Cow<[u8]>`, as a copy may have to be done if the underlying bytes are not contiguous.